aleliga/apache2-pagespeed/README.md

 The PageSpeed Modules, mod_pagespeed and ngx_pagespeed, are open-source webserver modules that optimize your site automatically.

 Made by Google, accelerate and minimize bandwidh needed for a website, the name rewriting of images, code and cache is build to be CDN firendly
-## Mod_Cloudflare
-Added mod_cloudflare to rewrite the original IP from the CloudFlare CDN
 ## Mod_remoteip
 Added mod_remoteip to rewrite the original IP from reverse proxy
+## Mod_Cloudflare
+Is deprecated use remoteip
 ## How to use
-This container build is automate, for more info refer [Docker aleliga/apache-pagespeed](https://hub.docker.com/r/aleliga/apache-pagespeed)
+This container build is automated, for more info refer [Docker aleliga/apache-pagespeed](https://hub.docker.com/r/aleliga/apache-pagespeed)